-You can find out if you are eligible for a loan or request a loan using cooperative.com.
-Go to My Benefits > My Retirement > Loans, and follow the instructions.
-Or call NRECA's automated voice response system at 866.673.2299 (option 5, then 1) and follow the voice prompts for loan administration.
+You can find out if you are eligible to borrow from the Plan or to request a loan from the convenience of your home.
+Just log on to Cooperative.com, go to My Benefits > My Retirement > 40l(k) Pension Plan Account > Loans, and then follow the instructions.
+Alternatively, you can call NRECA's automated voice line at 866.673.2299 (option 5, then 1) and follow the voice prompts for loan administration.
 These resources are available 24 hours a day.
 You may also contact your BA in the event you require a paper loan application form or if you have questions about loan administration.

 The plan currently imposes an administrative fee against individual accounts for processing your loan application.
 This fee will be deducted from the loan proceeds and will be repaid into your account as part of your loan repayment amount.
-See the section titled Summary of Plan Benefits for fee amounts.
-Your quarterly 401(k) Plan account statement provides information about loan expenses you incur individually in the prior quarter.
+See the previous section entitled Outline of Plan Benefits for fee amounts.
+Your quarterly 401(k) Plan account statement provides information on loan expenses you incur individually in the prior quarter.